 Our advice is to share the results in a setting in which open discussion of the patterns and questions that are important to the school can take place.

-Principals who found this survey’s predecessor (the Educational Leadership Practices survey) valuable have told us that they and their staff used the results to spark discussion of deeper aspects of pedagogy and how school processes could (better) support desired change.
+Principals who found the TSP valuable have told us that they and their staff used the results to spark discussion of deeper aspects of pedagogy and how school processes could (better) support desired change.